Data delivery in Managed Service for ClickHouse®

 db1

-database of the Managed Service for ClickHouse® cluster usingclickhouse-client
+database in the Managed Service for ClickHouse® cluster usingclickhouse-client

 . -

 The created tables will be automatically populated with messages that are read from Managed Service for Apache Kafka® topics.
-To read data, Managed Service for ClickHouse® uses the settings previously set for users with the ACCESS_ROLE_CONSUMER
+To read data, Managed Service for ClickHouse® uses the settings configured earlier for users with the ACCESS_ROLE_CONSUMER

 role.